indykite/indykite-sdk-web/README.md

 Have this function called on a route to which you are redirected after successful login with e.g Facebook or Google.
 `IKUIOidc.oidcCallback()` can then gets query string params given by the identity provider, and those are sent to server.
 After that SDK sends verifier and receives token which is stored in the SDK and returned by the function.
+Anyway, you might be requested to be redirected to a different URL.
+In that case `data.redirect_to` property will be defined and you should redirect your page to the specified URL.

 ```javascript
 import React from "react";